bbmane/rym-autotags-and-release-page-enhancer/README.md

 # RYM Genre Autotags and Release Page Enhancer

-My lazy a** was very tired of typing out every parent genre by hand — and I just hated how the "My Catalog" panel (rating, tags, labels, list, catalog status...) was scattered in a bunch of separate boxes below the tracklist.
+My lazy a** was very tired of typing out every parent genre by hand — and I just hated how the "My Catalog" panel (rating, tags, labels, list, catalog status...) was scattered in a bunch of separate boxes below the album details.
 This userscript (+ companion style) fixes both.

 It auto-generates a full tag list from the genres already assigned to the release (adding every relevant parent/related genre automatically), and merges the whole "My Catalog" panel directly into the release info table for a much more compact page.